 All in all, we spent five nights on the island of Trinidad and four nights on the island of Tobago.

-As we flew into Piarco International Airport, sitting on the left hand side of the aircraft, we saw first a few small hilly islands, followed by a mountainous coast with thick jungle-like vegetation that slowly turned into a massive urban sprawl stretching along the mountain range and into the lowlands all the way to the airport.
+As we flew into Piarco International Airport, sitting on the left-hand side of the aircraft, we saw first a few small hilly islands, followed by a mountainous coast with thick jungle-like vegetation that slowly turned into a massive urban sprawl stretching on the mountain range and into the lowlands all the way to the airport.
 This was Port of Spain (or POS), the nation’s capital.

-Our AirBnB accommodation was super-central (just off Ariapita Avenue – the party strip – especially during carnival), yet nice and quiet.
+Our short-term rental accommodation was super-central (just off Ariapita Avenue – the party strip – especially during carnival), yet nice and quiet.
 From here, we

 - explored Downtown, checking out (scruffy) Independence Square and the market on Charlotte Street;

 - picked up Paul’s race number from COSTAAT (the College of Science, Technology and Applied Arts of Trinidad & Tobago) – he had signed up for a 5k road race the following Sunday (which he finished fourth in his age group at just over 20 minutes);